 - units taken on an Audit basis do not count toward the minimum

 - Under extremely limited circumstances, an international student may obtain an exception to the Full Course of Study requirement.
 Any possible exception must be discussed and approved in advance by a Designated School Official (DSO), per federal Immigration regulations.
-Towson’s DSOs are the international student advisors at the ISSO.
+TU’s DSOs are the international student advisors at the ISSO.

 - Make satisfactory academic progress.

 - Complete the degree or program by the date indicated on the Form I-20.
 If students are not able to complete the program by that date due to valid academic or medical reasons, they must apply at the ISSO for an F-1 Program Extension before the I-20 expires.